xyflow/xyflow/README.md

 You need to install the React Flow dependencies via `npm install` and the ones of the examples `cd example && npm install`.

-If you want to contribute or develop some custom features the easiest way is to start the dev server:
+If you want to contribute or develop custom features the easiest way is to start the dev server:

 ```
 npm run dev